 - shaved parmesan cheese

-You can even top the pesto instead of pizza sauce.
+You can even top the pizza with pesto instead of pizza sauce.
 Learning how to grill pizza is really easy.
 It’s worth the effort for a really delicious warm-weather meal.

 If you tried this grilled pizza recipe or any other on the blog I’d love to hear from you with a comment or star rating.
 Questions?
 Leave it here too.